mcpe500/kolosal-cli/MACOS_PACKAGING_GUIDE.md

 # macOS Packaging Guide for Kolosal CLI

 ## Overview
 The macOS packaging creates a DMG installer that contains a macOS app bundle (`Kolosal.app`).
 When users double-click the app, it offers to set up command line access automatically.
+The app bundle includes all necessary external dependencies for a completely self-contained installation.

 ## New Structure